A Real Estate Day | In Small Markets The Tasks Are Many!

 Anything to help buyers and sellers is worthwhile and the goal is to make them more expert on the process of purchasing and selling.
 To explain the procedure covering whatever type of real estate sale is before us.
 Looking for red flags that pop up warning about danger ahead.
 That can lead to costly delays of time, money and emotional frustration that could be avoided.

-Setting expectations of what is happening next in the process makes your buyer and seller aware of what could occur and why.
-Education is powerful in understanding why the real estate sale is going strong or poorly.
+Setting expectations of what is happening next in the real estate list and sell process makes your buyer and seller aware of what could occur and why.

+Education, communication is powerful combination helpful in understanding why the real estate sale is going strong or so poorly.
 Renters calling looking for housings or apartments.
 Making sure when one tenant moves out the place is not a shambles before giving back the security deposit.
-Getting people bankable is part of our job to get them out of the rental rut.
+Getting people bankable is part of our job to help them climb out of the rental rut.

 Putting up new listing signs and fixing ones damage from winter snow plows that start to show up on lawns around our Northern Maine location.